poojitha1114/sports-vision-tracking/README.md

 ### 3.3 Multi-Object Tracking

 - YOLOv8’s built-in tracking (persist=True) is used to maintain stable IDs across frames.
-- Each detected entity is assigned a consistent ID throughout its visible duration.
+- Each detected entity is assigned a consistent internal tracking ID throughout its visible duration.
+IDs are used for tracking stability and team locking, but are not rendered visually to avoid clutter.

 ### 3.4 Team Classification